 So do you really need Professional Liability Insurance?
 Absolutely.
 We know—we sound a little biased.
 But any professional that provides advice or service to clients for a fee is at risk of legal action and should at least consider having it in their back pocket.

 Don’t know where to start?
 We can help.
-With nearly 40 years of experience of serving professionals across hundreds of industries, you can rely on PROLINK to stay protected in the face of your unique threats.
+With over 40 years of experience of serving professionals across hundreds of industries, you can rely on PROLINK to stay protected in the face of your unique threats.
 We’ll take the time to listen, understand your business, and align you with a comprehensive plan that suits your professional needs—and your budget.

 Plus, as a member of a professional association, you could be saving hundreds of dollars off of standard market rates through one of PROLINK’s group insurance programs.
 To learn more, connect with PROLINK today!

 PROLINK’s blog posts are general in nature.
 They do not take into account your personal objectives or financial situation and are not a substitute for professional advice.
 The specific terms of your policy will always apply.
 We bear no responsibility for the accuracy, legality, or timeliness of any external content.